JimFowler/books/Books20/Tools/doc/theory.rst

 OrigStr hold the original full text string.

-TranslatedFrom is a simple string entry that indicates the language of the orginal volume that this work is a translation of.
+TranslatedFrom is a simple string entry that indicates the language of the original volume that this work is a translation of.

 Language is a simple string entry.
 If an entry is written in more than one language, the language names are separated by 'and'.
 There are occasional books published in Russian and English for example.

 Reprint contains an *AJB* number.
-This entry is a reprint of the entry at that *AJB( number.
+This entry is a reprint of the entry at that *AJB* number.

-Reference contains the *AJB* number of an entry, not necessarily in this file, of which, this information should be appended or ammended.
+Reference contains the *AJB* number of an entry, not necessarily in this file, of which, this information should be appended or amended.

 AJBentry Functions
 ------------------